Static and spherically symmetric wormholes in metric-affine theories of gravity: Traversable wormhole solutions

 \subsection{$f(Q)$ symmetric teleparallel gravity}

-We first briefly recall the basic definitions of the $f(Q)$ gravity theory (see Sec. \ref{sec:f(Q)_geometry}), and then calculate the NEC Eqs. \eqref{eq:NEC}, where we then derive the related constraints just exploiting pure gravity (see Sec. \ref{sec:f(Q)_WH_cond}).
+We first recall the basic definitions of the $f(Q)$ gravity theory (see Sec. \ref{sec:f(Q)_geometry}), and then calculate the NEC Eqs. \eqref{eq:NEC}, where we then derive the related constraints by making us of pure gravity only (see Sec. \ref{sec:f(Q)_WH_cond}).